Our next courses for English speaking clients

 The course has to be paid in advance by bank transfer.

-The price includes the answering of future questions via e-mail or WhatsApp about the training contents and for when the student starts identifying on his/her own (first year aﬞ er the training).
+The price includes the answering of future questions via e-mail or WhatsApp about the training contents and for when the student starts identifying on his/her own (first year after the training).

-It also includes snacks at MicoLab and lunch.
+It also includes snacks and lunch at MicoLab´s facilities.

 Students will be allowed to take as many pictures as they want during the training.